Meet Jennifer Zach

 Speaking About Somatic Awareness

-Jennifer Zach is an experienced public speaker known for her engaging, insightful presentations on leadership, resilience, regeneration in the workplace, and somatic awareness.
-She has delivered talks and workshops for corporate teams, professional associations, and community organizations across the United States, blending neuroscience, mindfulness, and practical leadership strategies to help audiences connect body intelligence with everyday decision-making.
-Her authentic storytelling and calm, grounded presence make her a sought-after speaker for leaders seeking to cultivate emotional intelligence, navigate stress, and lead with greater self-awareness and impact.
+Jennifer Zach is an engaging, thought-provoking public speaker and member of the Global Speakers Bureau, known for her distinctive approach to leadership, resilience, regeneration in the workplace, and somatic awareness.
+Featured in Authority Magazine, she has delivered talks and workshops for corporate teams, professional associations, and community organizations.
+Jennifer blends neuroscience, body intelligence, and practical leadership strategies to challenge conventional leadership thinking—helping audiences connect somatic awareness with everyday decision-making in ways that are immediately relevant and deeply human.
+Her authentic storytelling and calm, grounded presence consistently spark reflection and insight, making her a sought-after speaker for leaders navigating complexity, managing stress, and leading with greater emotional intelligence and impact.

 Leadership Coaching for Clarity, Presence, and Regenerative Success